staticjax/ayam-web/content/pages/index.md

     elementId: 'sub-section-1'
     colors: colors-a
     title: 'If you are not paying, then you are the product.'
-    text: >
+    subtitle: >
       Free digital services from Google, Facebook, Yahoo, Dropbox, etc. make our lives very convenient but you're paying by giving up your attention and personal information.
 It doesn't have to be like this.
-You can extricate yourself from proprietary technology and leverage open source software to get similar services that are secure and private.
+You can remove your data from big tech and use open source software to get similar services that are more private and secure.
     actions:
       - type: Link
         label: Learn More